pveller/orolo/README.md

 const orolo = new Orolo();
 const dates = orolo.recognize(
-  'I will be in New York next week Tuesday and Friday' );
+  'I will be in New York next week Tuesday and also Friday' );
 ```